British reporting rule change exposes transatlantic cultural gap

 Some corporate heavyweights have already made moves away from the treadmill of quarterly reporting.

-Paul Polman, CEO since 2009 of Anglo-Dutch consumer goods giant Unilever , the seventh biggest firm on the London Stock Exchange, is a critic of what he calls "quarterly capitalism".
+Paul Polman, CEO since 2009 of Anglo-Dutch consumer goods giant Unilever (ULVR.L) (UNc.AS), the seventh biggest firm on the London Stock Exchange, is a critic of what he calls "quarterly capitalism".
 He has changed Unilever's reporting so that full bottom-line figures are given just twice per year.

 RELAXED RULES